MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 5. Done!

 # Update or De-Installation

+## Save Settings
+**NEW** : Save your plugin-settings to a JSON File on your local machine for later use e.g. if you want to deinstall the plugin for testing purposes.
+After that:

 1. Deactivate the plugin in Admin-Area of WordPress.
 2. Optional if you use the Map-Tile-Server: save you .htaccess file from the plugin directory.
 Otherwise changes will be lost.